coodie/quant/README.md

 All of the above images have compression ratio between 15% and 20% compared to 24-bit per pixel image, and 1:2,5 to 1:5 ratio compared to PNG.
 Above images are being run with 2x2 block and 1024 codevectors, since experimental results showed that these give reasonable compression ratio, time and image quality.

+## Algorithm details

+In order to get yourself familiarized with this algorithm description I recommend reading articles: [http://www.data-compression.com/vq.shtml](http://www.data-compression.com/vq.shtml), [http://www.gamasutra.com/view/feature/131499/image_compression_with_vector_.php](http://www.gamasutra.com/view/feature/131499/image_compression_with_vector_.php).

+Algorithm splits image into blocks of given size (default is 2x2) and then converts the blocks to vectors.
+Every pixel is considered to be 3x1 vector, and blocks are based on pixels, so 2x2 block (4 pixels) is transformed to 12 dimensional vector.
+Pixel values range from [0, 255], and this is scaled to [0, 1] range (this gives slightly better results), so in the end we receive 12-dimensional vector.

+Splitting method is used to find codevector.
+I start with one codevector being average of all vectors and in each iteration I run LBG algorithm to improve the codevector base, after LBG run number of codevectors is doubled with first half being multiplied by (1+eps) and the other by (1-eps), and then again LBG is being executed on these.
+We repeat splitting phase until desired number of codevectors is achieved.

+The problem of empty codevector region is solved by assigning random vector from area of the biggest distortion.

+## Possible improvements

+There are numerous possible improvements I haven't been able to solve reasonably due to lack of time, experiments etc.
+- Images contain a lot of artifacts.
+I saw improvements in artifacts reduction by modifying eps parameter, adding more codevectors, reducing block size, extending number of iterations in LBG algorithm, different approach to empty regions problem.
+- Algorithm is slow.
+This one will be very hard to achieve since LBG is normally time consuming.
+Parallelization is highly non-obvious.
+Here are references which might help in parallelizing: https://arxiv.org/abs/0910.4711, http://ieeexplore.ieee.org/document/1402243/.
+- Change color space from RGB to https://en.wikipedia.org/wiki/Lab_color_space
+- Use lossless compression methods after quantization run: Huffman encoding, LZ family, possibly others.
+- Change algorithm completely.
+NeuQuant seems to be far more interesting than LBG: https://scientificgems.wordpress.com/stuff/neuquant-fast-high-quality-image-quantization/ and has far better results.

 ## Building
 Make sure you have `cmake`, `gcc` and `boost libraries` installed: